Indigenous Education Strategy Newsletter - Issue 6

 Project updates and plans for 2016

-There has been a considerable amount of work done across the Department of Education to implement the key actions under the Indigenous Education Strategy Implementation Plan 2015-2017.
+There has been a considerable amount of work done across the department to implement the key actions under the Indigenous Education Strategy Implementation Plan 2015-2017.

 We would like to take this opportunity to provide an update on the progress of these projects and what we can look forward to in 2016.